 However, if you can clearly define your goals, such as adding a specific new feature to your membership site, or updating the design of your site to work more efficiently with smartphones, for example, you’ll be able to ensure that you hire someone with the necessary skills and experience.

 Not only that but having a clear outline of your requirements means that the web developer you hire will also know exactly what they need to do.

-Without clearly defined goals, you increase your chances of hiring someone who’s unable to complete the project, you’re less likely to end up with what you want, and the developer won’t be able to work independently as they won’t have a clear idea of your vision for the project.
+Without clearly defined goals, you increase your chances of hiring someone who’s unable to complete the project.
+You’re also less likely to end up with what you want, and the developer won’t be able to work independently, as they won’t have a clear idea of your vision for the project.

 Decide on a Hiring Format

 Once you’ve planned out the project in detail, you can start thinking about hiring a developer.

 One point to consider is whether you’d like to hire someone on a one-time basis, or as part of an ongoing arrangement.

 If you feel like your membership site or online business requires you to have a web developer on hand at all times should something go wrong with your website, or should some urgent improvements need implementing, then you must check the long-term availability of any developers you consider.